thenuwij/FPGA-Audio-Pipeline/README.md

 aarch64-xilinx-linux-g++ -o M4_output build/main.o build/audio_i2s.o build/axi_dma.o build/wave.o -lpthread -lz -rdynamic
 on putty terminal

  2. Once compiled, now run './M4_output' to start recording the sound.
-Once the sound has been recorded you will see a message aying a .wav output file has been created.
+Once the sound has been recorded you will see a message saying a .wav output file has been created.

 ## Unmount the USB drive from KRIA play .wav file on computer